-If you’re a fan of fluff and want a hairy hound to share your life with we’ve got the fluffiest, hairiest and cuddliest dogs just for you.
+If you’re a fan of fluff and want a hairy hound to share your life with, we’ve got the fluffiest, hairiest and cuddliest dogs just for you.

-Small fluffy dog breeds
+Small fluffy dogs

-Alert, curious and feisty the Pomeranian is independent and bold.
-Loyal to their families they never the less have a mind of their own.
+Alert, curious, and feisty, the Pomeranian is independent and bold.
+Loyal to their families, they nevertheless have a mind of their own.
 Poms love the sound of their own voice, and while their charming and outgoing personality wins many admirers, they offer a challenge to inexperienced owners.

 American Eskimo dog

-Intelligent, dignified but above all playful, the Poodle is an engaging, loyal and loving dog.
+Intelligent, dignified, but above all playful, the Poodle is an engaging, loyal and loving dog.
 Devoted and protective of their families, they are eager to please and highly trainable.
 Lively and active Poodles are high-energy dogs that need daily exercise for both mind and body to keep them happy.
-These dogs thrive in a family environment their fun-loving personality makes them an excellent choice for families with children.
+These dogs thrive in a family environment.
+Their fun-loving personality makes them an excellent choice for families with children.

-Medium fluffy dog breeds
+Medium fluffy dogs

-Charming, intelligent and mischievous, the Siberian Husky is a fun loving, challenging and independent dog.
+Charming, intelligent, and mischievous, the Siberian Husky is a fun-loving, challenging and independent dog.
 With excellent problem-solving skills, this dog is not for the faint-hearted.
-Known for their energy, ability to escape even the most secure areas and their love of ‘talking’ to their owners, the Siberian Husky is never the less an entertaining and playful companion.
+Known for their energy, ability to escape even the most secure areas, and their love of ‘talking’ to their owners, the Siberian Husky is never the less an entertaining and playful companion.

 Polish Lowland Sheepdog